pretix/pretix/doc/api/resources/orders.rst

-addon_to                              integer                    Internal ID of the position this position is an add-on for (or ``null``) subevent                              integer                    ID of the date inside an event series this position belongs to (or ``null``). checkins                              list of objects            List of check-ins with this ticket └ datetime                            datetime                   Time of check-in downloads                             list of objects            List of ticket download options ├ output                              string                     Ticket output provider (e.g. ``pdf``, ``passbook``)
+addon_to                              integer                    Internal ID of the position this position is an add-on for (or ``null``) subevent                              integer                    ID of the date inside an event series this position belongs to (or ``null``). checkins                              list of objects            List of check-ins with this ticket ├ list                                integer                    Internal ID of the check-in list └ datetime                            datetime                   Time of check-in downloads                             list of objects            List of ticket download options ├ output                              string                     Ticket output provider (e.g. ``pdf``, ``passbook``)